fhocoursera/Course-Project/README.md

 You can change the working directory by: setwd("where your data is located")

-Additionally, the final product is called foo.csv - if you open in Excel, there will be row numbers.
+Additionally, the final product is called foo.txt.

-Otherwise, I encourage you to open the csv file using: tidy_df <- read.csv("foo.csv", row.names=1)
+I encourage you to open the text file in R using: tidy_df <- read.table("foo.txt", header = TRUE)

 This should result in a dataframe titled "tidy_df" with 180 rows of 81 variables.
 There are 180 rows since I calculated the "mean" within each subset of "activities"